scikit-hep/awkward/docs-sphinx/reference/ak.layout.IndexedArray.rst

 .. py:method:: IndexedArray.bytemask()

-Returns an 8-bit signed :doc:`ak.layout.Index` of all zeros, because this IndexedArray does not have :doc:`ak.types.OptionType`.
+Returns an 8-bit signed :class:`ak.layout.Index` of all zeros, because this IndexedArray does not have :doc:`ak.types.OptionType`.

 .. _ak.layout.IndexedArray.simplify: